Who Says Welding Doesn’t Affect Strength?

 You might also look and say “the weld didn’t break”.
 Again, you are right.

-Truly, a weld increases thickness of material locally, so it is actually stronger.
-Unfortunately, the area right around the weld also has the extreme heat, but it does not get the benefit of added material for strength.
-Also, stress is induced in the material at a “boundary” of where the “hot” and “cool” And, we see that in this failure sample.
-It’s not that the material is weak, just that welding as locally changed the strength properties making it more susceptible to fatigue, cracks and breaking.
+A weld increases thickness of material locally, so it is stronger.
+Unfortunately, the area right around the weld also experiences the extreme heat, but it does not get the benefit of added material for strength.
+Weld stress is induced in the parent material at a boundary of “hot” and “cool”.
+We see that in this failure sample.
+The material did not start out weak.
+No, the welding changed the strength properties locally, making it more susceptible to fatigue, cracks and breaking.

 The Take-Aways

-In every experience, it’s good to think about what we can learn.
+In every experience, it is good to think about what we can learn.
 Here is a sample that felt good, and for 15 years it performed well.
-The conditions changed a little and that caused (or at least finished) the failure.
+The conditions changed a little in the machine settings, and that caused (or at least finished) the failure.
 In this case, nothing of consequence was damaged, but we don’t want a failure again.
 So, what can we learn?

 1. For high stress elements, think about welds that are in a line and the possibility of propagating cracks along the weld lines.